ABOUT US

 At Karuna, ‘how’ we do things is as important as ‘what’ we do.
 We express our organisational values by working together as a ‘Buddhist Team-Based Right Livelihood.

-A Buddhist Team-Based Right Livelihood has four characteristics
+A Buddhist Team-Based Right Livelihood has four aims:

 1 / ethical purpose

-An ethical purpose which for us is overcoming discrimination
+An ethical purpose, which for us is overcoming poverty and discrimination

 2 / No Exploitation